sidnb13/aegis/README.md

 # Aegis

 Aegis is a self-hardening firewall for large language models.
-Use it to protect your models from adversarial attacks, like prompt injections,<sup>[1](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/)</sup> prompt leakage, PII detection, and more.
+Use it to protect your models from adversarial attacks: prompt injections,<sup>[1](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/)</sup> prompt leakage, PII detection, and more.

 ## Installation